symbiote/silverstripe-seed/README.md

 ### [Linkable](https://github.com/sheadawson/silverstripe-linkable/)

-This provides an object that can easily handle links, without needing to worry about edge cases.
+This provides an object that can handle links, without you needing to worry about edge cases.

 ### [Listing Page](https://github.com/nyeholt/silverstripe-listingpage/)